spleenteo/Frontup/README.md

 ### CONFIG

-You need to edit the config.rb file to
+You need to edit the config.rb file to decide if you want to use the SCSS or SASS version.
+You can delete the other one to avoid useless files

 ### COMPILING